Weeds Thrive In Southeast New Mexico Soil

 Winterizing with fertilizer is an important step for cool season grasses like Fescue that stay green in the colder months.
 Obviously, if they're green, there's something still going on there.
-However, the nutrient requirements are different at this time of year and a fertilizer with very little nitrogen and medium amounts of phosphorus and potassium is best for root production and preparation for Spring.
+And while this can easily be applied with granular or mixed with a fall weed control application, the nutrient requirements are different at this time of year.
+A fertilizer with very little nitrogen and medium amounts of phosphorus and potassium is best for root production and preparation for Spring.

 Warm season grasses like Bermuda and St. Augustine that go dormant in the colder weather do not need winterizing in the Fall.
 While the grass plants are still somewhat active at the root level preparing for next season, they don't need added nutrients.